The Safe Agent Loop — Goal, Plan, Change, Verify, Checkpoint

 Please do only this one task: [describe one tiny change].

 You ask for a feature.
 The agent changes six files.
 It installs packages.
 It rewrites a config file.
 It adds a database table.
 It fixes a warning you did not ask about.
+It may even open a browser, run a command, and continue toward a broad goal.
 Then it tells you everything is done.

 At that point, beginners usually do one of two things: